 M. Alejandra Parra-Orlandoni is currently on Facebook’s Privacy & Data Public Policy team, where she leads on strategy & planning and also works on policy issues relating to emerging tech, such as brain-control interfaces.

-M. Alejandra Parra-Orlandoni is an Associate General Counsel at QuantumBlack, an advanced analytics firm within McKinsey operating at the intersection of strategy, technology, and design.
-Alejandra advises stakeholders on legal, policy, and risk matters relating to AI/ML, privacy, and data use, and she leads special projects on ethical AI.
-Prior to joining QuantumBlack, Alejandra was an associate attorney at Gunderson Dettmer and Arnold & Porter, where she advised companies from a broad spectrum of technology industries.
-Alejandra was a Harvard Graduate School Leadership Institute Fellow and conducted research for Harvard Law School’s Program on International Law and Armed Conflict.
-She also served in DoD’s Office of the General Counsel, where she advised on autonomous weapons policy and DoD’s sexual assault response program.
+Prior to that, she was an attorney advising tech clients.
+Most recently, she was lead counsel for QuantumBlack, the machine learning arm of McKinsey, where she advised on legal, policy, and risk matters relating to AI/ML and led special projects on responsible AI.
+Before that, Alejandra was an attorney at Gunderson Dettmer and Arnold & Porter, where she advised companies from a broad spectrum of technology industries.
+Alejandra was a Harvard Graduate School Leadership Institute Fellow and conducted research for Harvard’s Program on International Law and Armed Conflict.
+She also served in DoD’s Office of the General Counsel, where she advised on autonomous weapons policy, space law, and DoD’s sexual assault response program.

-Alejandra holds a JD from Harvard Law, MS in Mechanical Engineering from MIT, and BS in Control Systems Engineering from the US Naval Academy.
-When she isn’t working, she is spending time with family, painting and drawing, and playing with her dog.
+Alejandra holds a JD from Harvard Law, MS in Mechanical Engineering from the MIT-WHOI Joint Program, and BS in Control Systems Engineering from the USNA.
+When she isn’t working, she is spending time with family, working out, painting, baking, and playing with her dog.